fleetdm/fleet/handbook/engineering/README.md

 > To allow a stable release test, the final 24 hours before release is a deep freeze when only bugs with the `~release-blocker` or `~unreleased-bug` labels are merged.

 If there is partially merged feature work when the release candidate is created, the previously merged code must be reverted.
-If there is an exceptional, business-critical need to merge feature work into the release candidate, as determined by the [release ritual DRI](#rituals), the release candidate feature merge exception process can be followed.
+If there is an exceptional, business-critical need to merge feature work into the release candidate, as determined by the [release ritual DRI](#rituals), the release candidate [feature merge exception process](https://fleetdm.com/handbook/engineering#request-release-candidate-feature-merge-exception) may be followed.

 ### Request release candidate feature merge exception
-1. Notify product group EM that feature work will not merge into `main` before the release candidate is cut, and requires a feature merge exception.
+1. Notify product group EM that feature work will not merge into `main` before the release candidate is cut and requires a feature merge exception.
 2. EM notifies QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 3. EM, QA lead, and [release ritual DRI](#rituals) must all approve the feature work PR before it is merged into the release candidate branch.